MohamedAshraf701/node-initdb/README.md

 ## File Compression

-node-initdb includes an Express middleware (`compressIfLarge`) that automatically compresses uploaded files exceeding a size threshold.
+node-initdb includes an Express middleware that automatically compresses uploaded files exceeding a size threshold.
 It is attached after the multer middleware and handles three categories of files differently.

 ### Images